GregoryFan/ec441-assignments/README.md

 ## This is an explanation as how AI-Usage will be used within the context of this assignment.

+### Update 3/15/2026: Missed week is Week 3, where spring break and thus an update was forgotten to be added.

 Currently, as the assignment is in progress, this will be plans for AI-Usage for the future artifacts.

 The proposed AI Usage is as follows: